 I was also really impressed by the SF Bicycle Coalition’s programmatic work.
 The Programs team is in many ways the entry point for our movement to promote the bicycle for everyday transportation.
 I am impressed by our bicycle education work and how we have adapted our curriculum for diverse audiences.
 Our Safe Routes to School program works with families to make sure children can bike safely to schools.
 As an environmental planner and a San Francisco native, I’m excited to work at an organization that takes climate change mitigation seriously and that is dedicated to addressing transportation equity in our city.

 Can you describe your role as a program director and how that connects to the SF Bicycle Coalition’s mission of promoting the bicycle for everyday transportation?

 Our Programs team makes it easy for everyday residents to feel like they can be a part of our growing movement through inclusive bicycle education.
-Similarly, through our Community Bike Builds, we’re supporting low-income residents by distributing bikes and providing an affordable transportation alternative.
+Similarly, through our Bike It Forward program, we’re supporting low-income residents by distributing bikes and providing an affordable transportation alternative.
 My job is to ensure the financial stability of our programs, expand our base of community partners and to support our talented programs staff at executing their work.

 In your brief time on staff, have you had any unforgettable experiences with people who bike that inspired or surprised you?

 Yes!
 I’ve had many.
 My most memorable experience came at my first Bike It Forward event at Northridge Cooperative Housing.
 For this bike build, we had a handful of new bikes from a special donation.
 We typically only distribute reclaimed bicycles from City agencies at these bike builds, but I was excited that we had a couple of new ones to share.
 One of the recipients of a new bike was a woman who had recently undergone surgery for breast cancer.
 She wanted to start cycling more and to live a healthier life.